keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Antagonists/BBEG/Archbishop Cadriel.md

-lich is the high priest of the church of Iodrosni

 his phylactery is handed out through a ritual to the entirety of the church - therefore almost all of the population of Asyria

-Aspect of Gutur, is the first Lich

 high ranking officers hold the biggest share of his soul, and therefore his power